Worship and Service

 Part I — The Language: Two Words, Two Meanings

-Before we can evaluate any verse about “worshipping” Yahushua, we need to understand what the biblical writers actually meant.
+Before we can evaluate any verse about “worshipping” Yahushua (Jesus), we need to understand what the biblical writers actually meant.
 English collapses multiple Hebrew and Greek words into the single word “worship,” and this collapse is where the confusion begins.

 The Hebrew Foundation